bobgeorgethe3rd/freesewing/designs/aimee/README.md

 # @freesewing/aimee

-An all in one block variant of Daisy
+Aimee all in one block design based of the Daisy block design